 Vancouver, British Columbia

-The Women’s Caucus for the Modern Languages welcomes submissions for its annual awards.
-The 2016 Florence Howe Award Each year, the Florence Howe Award for feminist scholarship recognizes two outstanding essays by feminist scholars, one from the field of … Continue reading
+The Women’s Caucus for the Modern Languages now welcomes submissions for its annual awards.
+The 2017 Florence Howe Award Each year, the Florence Howe Award for feminist scholarship recognizes two outstanding essays by feminist scholars, one from the field of … Continue reading